-This puts end users on an equal footing with Frogans site publishers, and results in the perception by end users that Frogans is a medium which protects privacy.
+This puts end users on an equal footing with Frogans site publishers.
+As a result, Frogans as a medium is perceived by end users as protecting privacy.

-Frogans as a medium for publishing content on the Internet protects the privacy of end users at multiple levels.
+Frogans as a medium for publishing content and services on the Internet protects the privacy of end users at multiple levels.
 For example:

-\ The medium isolates end users from third parties.
+The medium isolates end users from third parties.

-When using a given Frogans site, end users communicate exclusively with the publisher of the Frogans site.
+When browsing a given Frogans site, end users communicate exclusively with the publisher of the Frogans site.
 End users do not communicate with any third parties.
 This is because all the content of any Frogans site is hosted on the server of the Frogans site publisher.